mozilla-iam/cis/docs/Well-known Endpoint.md

 - `api.endpoint` is the actual endpoint.
 - `api.publishers_supported` is a list of publishers supported by the Person-API endpoint.
 These are entities which may insert data in CIS databases.
-- `api.publishers_supported.jwks_keys` are the list of valid public keys for a specific publisher.
+- `api.publishers_jwks.keys` are the list of valid public keys for a specific publisher.
 These are used to verify the CIS user profile signature for publishers.
+See also <docs/profile_data/profile.schema#> for a list of supported publishers.
 - `api.profile_*schema*_uri`: URI to various supported Person-API schemas.
 All data stored by Person-API validates with these schemas.
 - `scopes_supported`: the scopes supported by the Person-API OAuth2 authorizer.